ibm-cloud-docs/apps/dep-app-tool.md

   3. Update your app code.
 For example, if you're using an {{site.data.keyword.cloud_notm}} sample application and your app contains the `src/main/webapp/index.html` file, you can modify it and edit the `Thanks for creating ...` line.
 Ensure that the app runs locally before you deploy it to {{site.data.keyword.cloud_notm}}.

-    Take note of the `manifest.yml` file.
-When you deploy your app to {{site.data.keyword.cloud_notm}}, this file is used to determine your application’s URL, memory allocation, number of instances, and other crucial parameters.

-    Also review the `README.md` file, which contains details, such as build instructions.
+    Review the `README.md` file, which contains details, such as build instructions.

     If your application is a Liberty app, you must build it before you deploy it again.
     {: note}